KBTE

-KBTE (104.9 FM), known as "104.9 The Beat", is an Urban Contemporary formatted radio station owned by Alpha Media of Lubbock, Texas.
-Their city of license is Tulia, Texas and serves the Lubbock area with an ERP of 96,600 Watts.
+KBTE (104.9 FM), known as "104.9 The Beat", is an urban contemporary formatted radio station owned by Connoisseur Media.
+Its city of license is Tulia, Texas, and it serves the Lubbock area with an ERP of 96,600 watts.
 Its studios are located in south Lubbock on Avenue Q west of I-27, and its transmitter is located southeast of Plainview, Texas in unincorporated Hale County.

 History

 KBTE signed on the air as KDOA in 1988.
 The station has aired a Rhythmic music format since 2003, with a heavy emphasis on R&B/Hip-Hop hits.
 Before the station acquired the urban contemporary format, KBTE was an active rock station as "The Bat"; however the station began stunting with loops of The Go-Go's 1980s song "We Got The Beat" before the launch of The Beat.